The Function of the Endocrine System (AQA A Level Psychology): Revision Note

 • The major gland which regulates hormones is the pituitary gland, located at the base of the hypothalamus in the brain

-• Hormones have different effects on the body and behaviour, depending on the nature of the hormone itself
+• Hormones have different effects on the body and behaviour depending on the nature of the hormone itself

-• The following hormones are secreted by the pituitary gland:
+Hormones secreted by the pituitary gland

 • Adrenocorticotropic Hormone (ACTH) - triggers the adrenal glands to produce cortisol and androgens (a group of male sex hormones)